StevenPolley/go-cw/README.md

 # go-cw
-Go structs for the ConnectWise REST API
+Go structs and methods for the ConnectWise REST API

+Note: This is far from complete, I'm simply adding structs and methods as I see a use for it.